faisalmemon/ios-crash-dump-analysis-book/markdown/Symbolification.md

 Launching hopper, we choose File->Read Executable to Disassemble.
 The binary in our case is `examples/assert_crash_ios/icdab_planets`

 We need to "rebase" our disassembly so the addresses it shows mirror those of the program when it crashed.
-We choose Modify->Change File Base Address.
+We choose _Modify->Change File Base Address_.
 As before, we supply `0x1008e0000`.

-Now we can visit the code which crashed.
+Now we can visit the code that crashed.
 The address `0x00000001008e45bc` is actually the address the device would _return_ to after performing the function call in the stack trace.
-Nevertheless it puts us in the right part of the file.
-We choose Navigate->Go To Address or Symbol and supply `0x00000001008e45bc`
+Nevertheless, it puts us in the right part of the file.
+We choose _Navigate->Go To Address or Symbol_ and supply `0x00000001008e45bc`

 The overall view we see is